bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

-In the event that a client receives a reference to content that is no longer present in the CAS, it **MAY** re-issue the request with `oldest_content_accepted` set to a value later than the original attempt, to induce a re-fetch from origin.
+In the event that a client receives a reference to content that is no longer present in the CAS, it **MAY** re-issue the request with `oldest_content_accepted` set to a timestamp more recent than the original attempt, to induce a re-fetch from origin.

 Servers **MAY** cache fetched content and reuse it for subsequent requests, subject to `oldest_content_accepted`.
 Servers **MAY** fetch content that they